 The securities of U.S. Government agencies and instrumentalities in which a Fund may invest may not be backed by the full faith and credit of the U.S. Government.
-A security backed by the U.S. Treasury or the full faith and credit of the United States is only guaranteed by the applicable entity as to the timely payment of interest and principal when held to maturity.
+A security backed by the U.S. Treasury or the full faith and credit of the United States is only guaranteed by the applicable entity as to the stated interest rate and face value at maturity, not its current market price.
 Notwithstanding that a security may be backed by the full faith and credit of the U.S. Government, circumstances could arise that could prevent the payment of interest or principal, which would result in losses to a Fund.
-The market prices for such securities are not guaranteed and will fluctuate.
+The market prices for such securities are not guaranteed and will fluctuate with changing interest rates and the credit rating of the U.S. Government.
 In addition, because many types of U.S. Government securities trade actively outside the United States, their prices may rise and fall as changes in global economic conditions affect the demand for these securities.
 Any guarantee by the U.S. government or its agencies or instrumentalities of a security a Fund holds does not apply to the market value of the security or the shares of the Fund.
+It is possible that the U.S. Government will not have the funds to meet its payment obligations in the future.
 Like all fixed income securities, U.S. Government fixed income securities are also subject to market risk, credit risk and interest rate risk.